Japanese Porcelain marks

 - Heisei (1988-today)

-Book "Some Suggestions for Souvenir Seekers" (Mid 1930s)
+From a 1930s book "Some Suggestions for Souvenir Seekers"

-To further our understanding of 20th century porcelain marks our friend Elyce Litts recently sent me some notes from a small booklet entitled "Some Suggestions for Souvenir Seekers" produced by the Japanese Government Railway.
+To further our understanding of 20th century porcelain marks our friend and member of our Discussion Board, Elyce Litts, recently sent me some notes from a small booklet entitled "Some Suggestions for Souvenir Seekers" produced by the Japanese Government Railway.
 The booklet seems to date to the mid-late 1930s.
 In addition to descriptions and photo examples of numerous types of pottery and porcelain, including where they were made, it features a list of Souvenir Dealers.
-The names are given in English without the Japanese equivalency since the book was aimed at English-speaking tourists, but I'll list them below anyway.
+The names are given in English without the Japanese equivalency since the book was aimed at English-speaking tourists.
 They describe the various pottery of Japan as follows:

-Arita procelains - produced in the Saga prefecture of Kyushu.
+Kutani porcelains - produced in the prefecture of

 Rakuyaki of Kyoto, closely connected with tea ceremonies since olden days.